audulus/vger-rs/README.md

 ![build status](https://github.com/audulus/vger-rs/actions/workflows/rust.yml/badge.svg)

-2D GPU renderer for dynamic UIs.
+vger is a vector graphics renderer which renders a limited set of primitives, but does so almost entirely on the GPU.
 Port of [VGER](https://github.com/audulus/vger) to Rust.
 Used in [rui](https://github.com/audulus/rui).

 ## Status